What Is Multi-Party Settlement?

 Intro

 Multi-party settlement is a payment process that allows a single transaction to be automatically split between multiple parties — such as the driver, the fleet operator, and the platform provider.
-It ensures that each party receives their designated share of the fare or fee in real time or during scheduled settlements.
+It ensures each party receives their designated share of the fare or fee in real time or during scheduled settlements.

 Main Definition